LukePhairatt/DRLND-p2-continuous-control/Report.md

 **Algorithm**
-DDPG learning is acheived by interacting, learning and updating the actor and critic network as follows:
+DDPG learning is acheived by interacting with the environment, learning and updating the actor and critic network as follows:

-Step 1.
-Interacting with the environment on the current actor policy
+*Step 1*.
+Interacting with the environment on the current actor policy to collect 'states, actions, rewards, next_states, dones'

-Step 2.
-Add states, actions, rewards, next_states, dones to the ReplayBuffer
+*Step 2*.
+Add theses states, actions, rewards, next_states, dones to the ReplayBuffer for a uniform random resampling

-Step 3.
+*Step 3*.
 DDPG Actor/Critic learning `line 91 in ddpg_agen.py (learn function)`

 * Update critic (local) network by minimising loss
 ```
 Q_targets = r + gamma * critic_target(next_state, actor_target(next_state))
 Q_expected = critic_local(states, actions)
 ```

 * Update actor (local) network by maximising the expect return of Q
 ```
 actor_loss = -critic_local(states, actor_local(states)).mean()
 ```

 * Soft update: critic/actor (target) network
 ```
 target = tau * local + (1.0 - tau) * target
 ```

 ### Learning
 In this repository, there are 3 files used for training the agents as follows.

-**MultiAgents_Train1.py, MultiAgents_Train2.py** is the main routine to create the environment, the agent and the training.
+*MultiAgents_Train1.py, MultiAgents_Train2.py* is the main routine to create the environment, the agent and the training.

-**ddpg_agent** is the DDPG algorithm to update the Q network in both a local and a target network.
-Replay buffer and OUNoise for actions.
+*ddpg_agent* is the DDPG algorithm to update the Q network in both a local and a target network.
+Replay buffer and OUNoise.

-**model.py** is the Q network definition.
+*model.py* is the Q network definition.

 **Hyperparametrs**